LeanderK/research_pipelines/README.md

 - No support for custom object serialization (by design)
 - No execution timing/profiling (configuration-only tracking)
-- Circular dependencies are detected but not prevented
 - No automatic versioning/hashing of objects

 ## License